 This bill allows municipalities to hold a referendum to decide whether to permit the sale of pari-mutuel wagers on historic horse racing.
 It introduces a new section, RSA 284:22-c, which outlines the process for towns and cities to place the question on their ballots.
-The bill specifies that in towns, the question will be included in the annual town meeting warrant, while in cities, it can be placed on the official ballot either by a vote of the legislative body or through a petition signed by 5% of registered voters.
+Towns can include the question in their annual town meeting warrants, while cities can either vote to place it on the ballot or do so in response to a petition from registered voters.
 A public hearing must be held prior to the vote, and if a majority votes "Yes," licensed entities may offer these wagers.
 If the question is not approved, it can be revisited in future elections.

 As Amended by the House: 284:22-b